Wolferine/A-Mining-Game-Script/README.md

 only good endgame i think?

-oh yea and you can get spammed with text boxes lul
+oh yea and you can get spammed with popups lul

 # features